MarkusLoew/MyDistOrd/Readme.md

 ==============

 R-package to re-order an additive relationship matrix (created by, for example, *sommer::A.mat()*) following the algorithm used in *stats::heatmap()* but without the overhead of creating a figure.
 Benefit over *heatmap()* is that it will handle large matrices.
 Was tested with a additive relationship matrix created by *sommer::A.mat()* only.
 Feedback appreciated in case there are issues with other functions.

+Update, version 0.0.2.0: Now with an option for parallelised processing via function provided by package *amap*.
+However, testing with the example data shows that parallel processing slows it down, depending on number of rows.
+Option disabled by default.
+Parallel processing not available on Windows OS.

 See